reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/Lab-Intro.md

-# Getting Started with Your AZ-220: Microsoft Azure-IoT Developer Workshop
+# Getting Started with Your AZ-220: Microsoft Azure IoT Developer Workshop

-Welcome to your AZ-220: Microsoft Azure-IoT Developer Workshop workshop!
+Welcome to your AZ-220: Microsoft Azure IoT Developer Workshop workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment